Ronaldo's World Cup hanging by a thread

 He was suffering from tendinosis in his left knee in the run-up to the tournament and there is speculation that the problem has not yet cleared up.

-After Portugal struggled to a 2-2 draw with the U.S. thanks to a last-gasp equaliser in their second game, Ronaldo suggested their chances had been overrated before the tournament.
+After Portugal struggled to a 2-2 draw with the U.S. thanks to a last-gasp equalizer in their second game, Ronaldo suggested their chances had been overrated before the tournament.

 "I never thought that we were going to win the World Cup," he told Portuguese media after the U.S. game.